There are many methods to switch your PC to integrated graphics instead of dedicated graphics cards.

 - Use the BIOS to Enable the Integrated Graphics

-If your dedicated graphics card is malfunctioning or damaged, then you will obviously need to switch to the integrated graphics card in order for the display to work.
+If your dedicated graphics card is malfunctioning or damaged, you must switch to the integrated graphics card for the display to work.

 Here are the steps on how to remove GPU and switch to iGPU

 You must open your desktop case, find the graphics card installed in one of the PCIe slots and remove it.